 “Dad!
 What are you doing here?
 And, um … this is a tripwire, with a burglar alarm,” stammered Max, while trying to untangle his father from the reinforced tinsel threaded through empty juice cans filled with pebbles.

-“As for what I’m doing here,” said Max’s father with a huff, “your mother and I always check on you and Noah and Sophie at night.
+“As for what I’m doing here,” said Max’s father with a huff, “your mother and I always check on you, Noah, and Sophie at night.
 You’re usually asleep by this time.”
 Mr. Talley straightened his pajamas and folded his arms across his chest.
 “What’s this trap about?”

 “I’m trying to catch something.
 C-can I tell you tomorrow?”
 Max pleaded.